don-bski/perl-stuff/wled-tool-change-history.md

+**12-28-2025 - wled-tool v1.7**
+A confirmation prompt is now presented to the user for CLI options that will change either the WLED instance (restore operation) or an existing file (backup operation).
+This prompt can be suppressed by the -y option which is equivalent to a 'yes' user response.

 **11-23-2025 - wled-tool v1.6**
 1. The interactive preset audition mode (-i) has been enhanced.
    - Added the 's' command for changing the effect speed (sx) of the specified segment.